demithetechie/100daysofcode/README.md

 # 100daysofcode

-100 days of code - Python
+I will be starting the 100 days of code challenge with Python.
+Updates will be placed here daily from 1st December...

+# Day 1 - ???